 <behavior> elements give more options for representing the data.

-I chose to use attributes, but we could’ve represented the phone number or email using child elements.
+We chose to use attributes, but we could have represented the phone number or email using child elements.

 So far so good, but how does the Hyperview client know how to interpret

 First, we’re going to add a 3rd-party library (

 react-native-communications) to our demo app.